ihbrune/Anti-DoS-Valve/README.md

 The configuration shown above can serve as a starting point for your production setup.

-You can experiment with configuration values using this [**Google Sheet**](https://docs.google.com/spreadsheets/d/1eztKVnzjW9xVVia1hDAeLaiiKRAGfNKRFx5lvKkbLBs/edit?usp=sharing).
-Make a copy of the sheet in your Google account and adjust the fields marked **'set me!'** to see how different parameters affect request thresholds for attackers and regular users.
+You can test the effects of configuration values in the 'Traffic & Attack Simulator' section of [**anti-dos-valve-config-helper.html**](https://github.com/ihbrune/Anti-DoS-Valve/blob/master/anti-dos-valve-config-helper.html), or copy this entire [**Google Sheet**](https://docs.google.com/spreadsheets/d/1eztKVnzjW9xVVia1hDAeLaiiKRAGfNKRFx5lvKkbLBs/edit?usp=sharing) to your own Google account and adjust the fields marked **'set me!'** to see how different parameters affect request thresholds for attackers and regular users.

 Finally, define your *relevantPaths* pattern.
 Ideally, this should cover only endpoints that are publicly accessible and consume noticeable server resources.
 Here is a real-world example: